-2023 Briggs Drilling Progress
+2022 Briggs Drilling Progress to Date

-Alma Metals Limited (ASX: ALM, "the Company" or "Alma") is pleased to provide an update on drilling at the Briggs Copper Project in Queensland (for location refer to Figure 2).
-Exploration is being funded by Alma under an Earn-In Joint Venture agreement where Alma can earn up to a 70% interest from owner Canterbury Resources Limited (ASX: CBY) via a staged earn-in.
+Alma Metals Limited (ASX: ALM, "the Company" or "Alma") is pleased to provide an update on drilling progress at the Briggs Copper Project in Queensland (for location refer to Figure 2).
+Exploration and assessment of the Project is being funded by Alma under an Earn-In Joint Venture agreement where Alma can earn up to a 70% joint venture interest from owner Canterbury Resources Limited (ASX: CBY) via a staged earn-in.

-Figure 2.
-Regional Location Plan
+Figure 2 Regional Location Plan